prooph/event-sourcing/docs/repositories.md

 - reconstituteAggregateFromHistory
 - replayStreamEvents

-To make your life easier prooph/event-sourcing ships with a `\Prooph\EventSourcing\EventStoreIntegration\AggregateTranslator` which implements the interface.
+To make your life easier prooph/event-sourcing ships with a `\Prooph\EventSourcing\Aggregate\AggregateTranslator` which implements the interface.

 ## Snapshot Store